 Remembrance books are kept in glass cases in the chapels.
 Names of loved ones who have passed away in hospital can be inscribed in these books – please contact the Chaplaincy Office if you would like to have a name inscribed in one of the books.
 Scunthorpe and Grimsby Chapels have two remembrance books each, one for adults and one for children/babies.
 If you wish to view a particular page in the remembrance books, please contact the Chaplaincy a week in advance on 03033 302489.

-Trust Lead Chaplain is Revd Charles Thody, who is based in the Scunthorpe office, but visits all three hospitals on a regular basis.
-Revd Harry Smart is full time Chaplain at Scunthorpe and Shane Linford is the full time Chaplain at Grimsby.
+Trust Acting Lead Chaplain is Revd Harry Smart, who is based in the Scunthorpe office, but visits all three hospitals on a regular basis.
+Revd Lizzie Toms is full time Chaplain at Scunthorpe and Shane Linford is the full time Chaplain at Grimsby.
 Debbie Webb is the Chaplaincy Team Secretary, based in the Grimsby office on a Monday and Wednesday, and in the Scunthorpe office on Tuesdays and Thursdays.